Steadfast Public Cloud CPU Side Channel Vulnerability Information

 Due to the way Xen is designed, Linux VMs do not need Meltdown kernel patches inside the VM.
 They already cannot exploit the Meltdown issue using the normal Linux method.
 However, Xen must be fixed to prevent users on Linux VMs from exploiting Xen directly to read the memory of other VMs on the same physical server.

 Windows VMs cannot exploit the Xen variant of the Meltdown vulnerability, but Meltdown can be exploited inside a Windows VM to read its own memory from an unprivileged account unless the correct Windows Update package has been installed in the VM.
 Linux VMs may be able to exploit the Xen issue to read the memory of unsuspecting Windows and Linux VMs even if they are patched.

 Both types of VMs are vulnerable to Spectre, however the amount of exposure caused by Spectre is more limited and thus less of a danger overall than Meltdown.
 Some of the system updates available may mitigate part of Spectre, but the availability of patches varies wildly by operating system.
-Xen patches along with CPU microcode are required to provide complete mitigation.
-Some of these fixes have been applied and some are coming soon.
+Xen patches along with CPU microcode are required to provide complete mitigation for Spectre and other side channel issues.

 Current Mitigation Options

 The most complete mitigation available is running on patched hypervisors.
 All public cloud VMs are currently on these hypervisors since February 11th and are being kept up to date with patches are soon as they are ready.